 Registration and off label use

-The Australian Pesticides and Veterinary Medicines Authority (APVMA) is the Australian Government regulator of agricultural and veterinary chemical products.
-You will need approval from APVMA to get a permit for a pesticide, vary approved labels and gain a research permit for pesticide trials.
+Learn about the Australian Pesticides and Veterinary Medicines Authority (APVMA), the Australian Government regulator of agricultural and veterinary chemical products.
+You may need approval from the APVMA to possess, prepare, or use a pesticide.

 Compulsory pesticides training: you must also maintain your competency